moby/moby/docs/sources/reference/commandline/cli.md

 #### Storage driver options

 Particular storage-driver can be configured with options specified with `--storage-opt` flags.
-The only driver accepting options is `devicemapper` as of now.
-All its options are prefixed with `dm`.
+The only drivers accepting options are `devicemapper` and `aufs` as of now.

+##### Devicemapper storage driver options

+The devicemapper options are prefixed with `dm`.
 Currently supported options are:

  *  `dm.basesize`